Evidence for itinerant electron-local moment interaction in Li-doped $\alpha$-MnTe

-Understanding the impact of charge carriers on this prototypical altermagnetic ground state and its excitations is important.
-The AHE, for example, has been shown to be highly sample-dependent based on the magnitude of the experimental charge gap, revealing a narrow window of in-gap impurity states for which the AHE is observable in $\alpha$-MnTe \cite{liu_StraintunableAnomalousHall_2025}.
-The chiral splitting of the magnons is driven by the difference in the exchange pathways $J_{10}$ and $J_{11}$ which, while equal in distance, are differentiated by the specific pathway through Te orbitals [Fig. \ref{fig:fig1}(a)] \cite{liu_chiral_2024}.
-For spin waves in Li-doped $\alpha$-MnTe, while the spin reorientation is expected to renormalize the domain contributions and the spin gap induced by SOC [Fig. \ref{fig:fig1}(j-m)], it remains unclear how the addition of charge carriers and the associated structural substitution of Li into the lattice impact the spin dynamics which underlie the functionality of the altermagnetism in this system.
-To address this, we investigate the effects of 3\%~Li doping on the spin waves of $\alpha$-MnTe via single-crystal inelastic neutron scattering (INS) measurements, and present a quantitative comparison of these results with those from undoped $\alpha$-MnTe.
+{ Understanding the influence of charge carriers on the prototypical altermagnetic ground state of MnTe and on its collective excitations is important.
+The AHE, for example, has been shown to depend sensitively on sample-dependent variations in the charge gap, indicating that a narrow window of in-gap impurity states is required for its observation in MnTe \cite{liu_StraintunableAnomalousHall_2025}.
+At the microscopic level, the chiral splitting of the magnon branches originates from the inequivalence of the exchange pathways $J_{10}$ and $J_{11}$ which, despite having equal bond lengths, are distinguished by their distinct superexchange routes through Te orbitals [Fig.~\ref{fig:fig1}(a)] \cite{liu_chiral_2024}.
+In Li-doped MnTe (hereafter, Li-MnTe), the extent to which the introduction of charge carriers and the associated substitutional disorder affect the spin dynamics that underpin altermagnetic functionality remains unresolved.
+To address this, we investigate the effects of $3\%$ Li doping on the magnetic excitations and electronic structure of Li-MnTe using single-crystal inelastic neutron scattering (INS) and angle-resolved photoemission spectroscopy (ARPES), respectively.
+We find that Li doping produces several notable changes, particularly a pronounced magnon damping near the zone boundary above $\approx32$~meV, pointing to an increased role of interactions between itinerant electrons and Mn$^{2+}$ local moments which are essential for understanding the emergence of the AHE \cite{liu_StraintunableAnomalousHall_2025} as well as the spin dynamics in this system. }

-While spin waves in both undoped and Li-doped $\alpha$-MnTe can be well-described within a local-moment framework, the addition of charge carriers via Li doping modifies the spin anisotropy gap through SOC \cite{yumnam_MagnonGapTuning_2024}, induces magnon damping at all energies, and obscures the chiral magnon splitting seen in undoped $\alpha$-MnTe -- all via interactions with itinerant electrons.
-Therefore, itinerant electron-local moment interactions in $\alpha$-MnTe are essential not only in determining the AHE \cite{liu_StraintunableAnomalousHall_2025}, but also for understanding spin dynamics in a system dominated by Mn$^{2+}$ local moments.